daGrevis/warden/README.md

 # Warden

-Continuous Web Scraping Framework
+Web Scraping Framework for immediate and/or scheduled runs

 ![](https://github.com/daGrevis/warden/workflows/warden/badge.svg)

 ---

-Framework for easily creating web scrapers that continuously check for new results and notify user on changes.
+Framework for easily creating web scrapers that either run immediately and/or continuously check for new results and notify user on changes.

 For example, you're interested in news from [lobste.rs](https://lobste.rs/) and would like to receive daily email newsletter.
 You could use `lobsters` as input